mdombrov-33/vault-66-store/README.md

 ---

 ## 🔐 Test Admin Access
-You can log in as a test admin to explore the full admin dashboard (product creation, deletion, etc.)
+You can log in as a test admin to explore the full admin dashboard (product creation, deletion, etc.).

 **Test Admin Credentials:**
 Email: controlvault66@gmail.com